backspaces/agentscript/README.md

 [mvc](https://code.agentscript.org/mvc/)

 AgentScript provides a way to include your models on a map.
-These two sets of onepagers use gis & geojson utilities to create and view models running on [Leaflet](https://leafletjs.com/) [maplibre](https://github.com/maplibre/maplibre-gl-js#readme/) maps.
+These two sets of onepagers use gis & geojson utilities to create and view models running on [Leaflet](https://leafletjs.com/) and [maplibre](https://github.com/maplibre/maplibre-gl-js#readme/) maps.

 [leaflet](https://code.agentscript.org/leaflet)